How to Grow a Small Church

 - Be accessible.
 Pastors and church leaders must be accessible to members and visitors.
 Make sure your contact information is displayed clearly so people can reach you.
 If possible, hold regular office hours so they won’t have to call you at home (unless it’s an emergency).
 If you live far from the church get a local number where you can be easily reached.

 - Think big.
 Proverbs 23:7 says, “As he thinks in his heart, so is he.”
 If you are going to grow your church, you must think and act as if it is larger than it really is.
 Prepare and conduct your meeting as you would if you were a large church.

 - Advertise.
 Most news outlets (online or not) offer free public service announcements and news releases.
-Advertise every event you have, even a pitch-in dinners and the like!
+Advertise every event you have, even a pitch-in dinner and the like!
 Create an announcement with information about the event and take it to your local newspaper, Christian radio or TV station.
 If promoting a concert or guest speaker, submit a picture with the news release.
 Media outlets will often include a small photo if they have room.
 Always display events, special sermons, and classes on your church website, blog and social media accounts.

 - Be consistent.
 If you have certain time schedules for your services, make sure you keep them.
 I never canceled a service for fear that someone who had been thinking about visiting our church might come and find it closed.
 You could potentially lose a good member or family who was serious about being a part of your church.